noris-network/koris/README.rst

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage

-A thank to @jlehmannrichter, who made the work preceded this project, and answered my questions about ansible and kubespray.
+A thanks to @jlehmannrichter, who made the work preceded this project, and answered my questions about ansible and kubespray.

 .. highlight:: shell